 How to Format your Pre-Press File

 Formatting your file can be one of the most stressful parts of your printing project.
-However, understanding your different options and knowing which ones are ideal for your large format designs will take all the guess-work out of your formatting frustrations.
-For raster images, use TIFF and JPG (without compression as this distorts the image to reduce file size) format, making sure they are the correct resolution at final size without being upsampled.
+However, understanding your different options and knowing which ones are ideal for your large-format designs will take all the guesswork out of your formatting frustrations.
+For raster images, use TIFF and JPG (without compression as this distorts the image to reduce file size) format, making sure they are the correct resolution at the final size without being upsampled.
 Designing the layout in a program like InDesign or Illustrator will help to ensure that your line-art remains vector and is printed at the highest possible quality.When sending your files to a printer, you need to make sure you send your image in the highest quality image format rather than the fastest.
-A print ready PDF (PDF/X-1a) with bleed is preferred.
+A print-ready PDF (PDF/X-1a) with bleed is preferred.

 How to Prepare Materials for Large Format Printing

 There are an immense number of guidelines when it comes to preparing your materials for large format printing.
 However, applying some of these basic suggestions can prevent or significantly reduce problems in your next project.

 Changing the size of an image can unintentionally change the resolution and quality of your image, and can lead to problems when printing.
 Different resampling options include upsampling, where you will be adding data, and downsampling, where you will be removing data.
 If altering the size of an image, always check how the resolution has changed before printing.
 Also, if possible, avoid upsampling a picture, as adding data to any image will usually result in inferior quality.

 When printing images, it is important to remember that your computer uses a color space called RGB, which produces colors on your screen, while a printer uses a color space called CMYK.
 With CMYK, the printer will use four ink colors: cyan, magenta, yellow, and black.
 When transferring your files to a printer, you need to make sure the images are in the CMYK color space format for the best results.